EFForg/apkeep/README.md

 For more google play usage examples, such as specifying a device configuration, timezone or locale, refer to the [`USAGE-google-play.md`](USAGE-google-play.md) document.

-Or, to download from the F-Droid open source repository:
+To download from the F-Droid open source repository:

 ```shell
 apkeep -a org.mozilla.fennec_fdroid -d f-droid .